rikuson/log-talk/README.md

 # log-talk

-Simple logger designed for browser and node.
+Simple logger designed for browser and terminal.

 - Line number where a bug occured (only for browser console now)
 - Timestamp when a bug occured